skip to main content skip to search skip to footer skip to accessibility statement

 Tobacco, Alcohol, Drugs and Vaping (TADV) Needs Assessment for Children and Young People in Southampton, 2023-2024

 This is a one off needs assessment produced by a Public Health Registrar on placement in the Public Health team.
-This needs assessment includes information on: National data on prevalence applied to generate estimates for tobacco, alcohol, drugs and vape use in Southampton.
-Local data from local survey (BeeWell), Family Nurse Partnership and Children's Services data.
-Data and rapid review of evidence for the harms and impacts related to smoking, alcohol, drug use, and vaping, including data on crime and hospital admissions due to drug and alcohol use.
-Description of DASH (children and young people’s drug and alcohol service) service users and parents in contact with CGL (adult drug and alcohol service).
-Interviews with Southampton City Council and DASH staff about tobacco, alcohol, drugs and vaping to generate some qualitative evidence.
+It includes: • National data on prevalence applied to estimate tobacco, alcohol, drug and vaping use in Southampton. • Local data, including survey (BeeWell), Family Nurse Partnership and Children's Services data. • A rapid review on harms and impacts related to smoking, alcohol, drug use, and vaping (including data on crime and hospital admissions) • A description of DASH (children and young people’s drug and alcohol service) service users and parents in contact with CGL (adult drug and alcohol service). • Interviews with Southampton City Council and DASH staff about tobacco, alcohol, drugs and vaping to provide qualitative insights.

 Tobacco, Alcohol, Drugs and Vaping (TADV) Needs Assessment for Children and Young People in Southampton, 2023-2024